 (2) Inhale Complete Breath.

-(3) Raise the arms slowly, keeping them rigid until the hands
+(3) Raise the arms slowly, keeping them rigid until the hands touch over head.

 (4) Retain the breath a few minutes with hands over head.